-Dogs often dig, scratch and circle before they lie down as a way to get comfortable.
-Protect your carpet by providing your dog with a comfy bed, preferably one with raised edges so he can feel like he’s snuggling into a safe den.
+Dogs often dig, scratch, and circle before they lie down as a way to get comfortable.
+Protect your carpet by providing your dog with a comfy bed, preferably one with raised edges so the pet can feel like it's snuggling into a safe den.
 A pile of blankets on top of carpet also can help reduce the scratching problem and give your pup a more acceptable fabric to work with.

-Outdoors and in the wild, dogs scratch and dig the soil to get cool, stay warm or hide from the elements.
-If your pup is scratching the carpet in a particular spot, such as where he sleeps, it could be too cold or too warm for his comfort.
+Outdoors and in the wild, dogs scratch and dig the soil to get cool, stay warm, or hide from the elements.
+If your pup is scratching the carpet in a particular spot, such as where it sleeps, it could be too cold or too warm for his comfort.
 Check for drafts or open vents.
-Dogs also are territorial by nature, so if another pet regularly occupies a particular patch of carpet, your dog could be overinterested in it because of its smell.
+Dogs also are territorial by nature, so if another pet regularly occupies a particular patch of carpet, your dog could be over-interested in it because of its smell.

+Behavioral disorders are a key reason for a dogs scratching carpet, according to Above and Beyond Carpet Cleaning.
 Some dogs have obsessive-compulsive disorders in which they repeat the same action.
 The behavior usually presents with glazed-over eyes and a serious intent on the project at hand.
-Stop the behavior by redirecting attention.
+Stop the behavior of a dog scratching carpet by redirecting attention.
 If that doesn't work, see your vet and ask for a recommendation to a pet behavior specialist.

-Stop your dog from scratching at the carpet the first time he starts.
-If he gets a regular dig zone going, it will smell like him and entertain him, making the problem worse.
-Spray the area with a deterrent spray or remove him from the area when he starts, issuing a command like, "no scratch!”
+Stop your dog from scratching at the carpet the first time it starts.
+If it gets a regular dig zone going, it will smell like him and entertain him, making the problem worse.
+Remove him from the area when it starts, issuing a command like, "no scratch!"
+Try to redirect his behavior by offering a toy to chew on.
 If it's possible to remove the carpet for awhile, it could help break the habit.

 Dogs with severe separation anxiety may be prescribed an anti-anxiety medicine.
 Scratching paired with paw licking also could be a sign of a foot or skin irritation.
 Dogs who just can't seem to get comfortable and are constantly digging at surfaces before lying down may be arthritic; pay attention to how hard it is for your pup to rise from a down position.
 If you can't get to the root of the problem, or your dog becomes aggressive when you try to stop his carpet scratching, it's time to see a vet.